imoshimuir/tracing-example/news-app/README.md

 ## Introduction

 This repository contains a simple application that demonstrates how Tracing can be implemented.
-The app features a single endpoint, `/news`, which retrieves news items from a database and utilizes Jaeger for tracing capabilities.
+The app features a single endpoint, `/news`, which retrieves news items from a database and utilizes OpenTelemetry for tracing capabilities.

 ## Prerequisites